meilisearch/documentation/learn/advanced/pagination.md

 ## Choosing the right pagination UI

 There are many UI patterns that help your users navigate through search results.
-One common and efficient solution in Meilisearch is using `offset` and `limit` to create interfaces centered around [previous and next buttons](#previous-and-next-buttons).
+One common and efficient solution in Meilisearch is using `offset` and `limit` to create interfaces centered around ["Previous" and "Next" buttons](#previous-and-next-buttons).

-Other solutions, such as creating a page selector allowing users to jump to any search results page, make use of `hitsPerPage` and `page` to obtain the exhaustive total number of matched documents.
+Other solutions, such as [creating a page selector](/learn/advanced/pagination.md#numbered-page-selectors) allowing users to jump to any search results page, make use of `hitsPerPage` and `page` to obtain the exhaustive total number of matched documents.

-## "Previous" and "next" buttons
+## "Previous" and "Next" buttons

-Using "previous" and "next" buttons for pagination means that users can easily navigate through results, but don't have the ability to jump to an arbitrary results page.
+Using "Previous" and "Next" buttons for pagination means that users can easily navigate through results, but don't have the ability to jump to an arbitrary results page.

 Though this approach offers less precision than a full-blown page selector, it does not require knowing the exact number of search results.
 Since calculating the exhaustive number of documents matching a query is a resource-intensive process, interfaces like this might offer better performance.